Christmas at Warwick Castle, UK

-Santa would have approved of my bright red Coast waterproof jacket and the fur trim on my fabulously named Downton premium wellies, which kept my feet snugly warm.
 And Minnie very very definitely approved of her new Raindance waterproof rubber coat thanks to its colourful pony print and fleecy lining, including the world’s softest pockets.
 Apparently.

 Seeing the man in red was, of course, top of our list – especially as we had Mrs Claus reading a poem first before storytime with Santa.
 I don’t think I’ve ever seen a group of small children sit so still and quiet!

 It’s just one of the special festive attractions, and while it is included in the entry price, there’s limited availability for the timed tickets.
 Arriving almost bang on 10am for opening, we went straight in to join the queue and picked up spaces for the 12.30pm slot – when we returned to go in later, all spaces had gone for the rest of the day.
 The early bird catches the Claus.